mvz/ripper_ruby_parser/README.md

 * RipperRubyParser won't handle non-UTF-8 files without an encoding comment, just like regular Ruby
 * RipperRubyParser does not attempt to match RubyParser's line numbering bugs
-* RipperRubyParser correctly dedents heredocs with interploations
+* RipperRubyParser correctly dedents heredocs with interpolations

 The following incompatibilities can be made compatible by turning on extra-compatible mode:

-* Operator assignment of a method call without parenteses to a collection element uses and `:array` S-expression instead of `:arglist`
+* Operator assignment of a method call without parentheses to a collection element uses and `:array` S-expression instead of `:arglist`
 * RipperRubyParser keeps carriage return characters in heredocs that include them